mla/pg_sample/README.md

 ## Installation

-The simplest way to run pg_sample is probably with Docker.
-See the [Docker section](#using-with-docker) for details.
+See the [Docker section](#using-with-docker) for details on how to run pg_sample without installing locally.

 To install locally: